MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

                     .ExecuteAsync();
 ```

 When you configure `http://localhost`, MSAL.NET will find a random open port and use it.
 Using `http://localhost` as a redirect URI is safe.
 Another process cannot listen on a local socket which is already being listened on by MSAL.
 No network communication happens when the browser redirects to this URI.
-Even if somehow a malicious app intercepts the authentication code (no such known attacks, but possible if malicious app has admin access to the machine), it cannot exchange it for a token because it needs a temporary secret which only your app knows, as described by the [PKCE](https://oauth.net/2/pkce/) protocol. `https://localhost` cannot be used because public client app, by definition, cannot be deployed with certificates.
+Even if somehow a malicious app intercepts the authentication code (no such known attacks, but possible if malicious app has admin access to the machine), it cannot exchange it for a token because it needs a temporary secret which only your app knows, as described by the [PKCE](https://oauth.net/2/pkce/) protocol. `https://localhost` because port 443 is reserved and MSAL is unable to listen on it.

+#### Limitations

+Azure B2C and ADFS 2019 do not yet implement the *any port* option.
+So, you cannot set `http://localhost` (no port) redirect URI, but only `http://localhost:1234` (with port) URI.
+This means that you will have to do your own port management, for example you can reserve a few ports and configure them as redirect URIs.
+Then your app can cycle through them until a port is free - this can then be used by MSAL.

+UWP doesn't support listening to a port and thus doesn't support system browsers.

+For more details, see [Localhost exceptions](/azure/active-directory/develop/reply-url#localhost-exceptions).

 ### Linux and macOS